 "Persons have to keep from going mad by biting off small pieces of reality which they can get some command over and some satisfaction from.
 This means that their noblest passions are played out in the narrowest and most unreflective ways, and this is what undoes them.
 From this point of view the main problem for human beings has to be expressed in the following paradox; Men and women must have a fetish in order to survive and to have 'normal mental health.'
 But this shrinkage of vision that permits them to survive also at the same time prevents them from having the overall understanding they need to plan for and control the effects of their shrinkage of experience.
 A paradox this bitter sends a chill through all reflective people.
-"Self-knowledge is the hardest human task because it risks revealing to persons how their self-esteem was built; on the powers of others in order to deny their own death."
-"Life imagines its own significance and strains to justify its beliefs.
-It is as though the life force itself needed illusion in order to further itself.
-Logically, then, the ideal creativity for humans would strain toward the 'grandest illusion."
+Self-knowledge is the hardest human task because it risks revealing to persons how their self-esteem was built; on the powers of others in order to deny their own death.

-17.)
-Edward F. Edinger, Melville's Moby-Dick, an American Nekyia, Inner City Books, Toronto Canada (1995) p.
+18. Edward F. Edinger, Melville's Moby-Dick, an American Nekyia, Inner City Books, Toronto Canada (1995) p.
 30. Many people consider Moby-Dick to be the greatest American novel.
 A major theme of Moby-Dick is the problem of opposites, white whale, black eyes, etc.

-The Tandem Project: a non-profit, non-governmental organization established in 1986 to build understanding and respect for diversity of religion or belief, and prevent discrimination in matters relating to freedom of religion or belief.
-The Tandem Project has sponsored multiple conferences, curricula, reference materials and programs on Article 18 of the International Covenant on Civil and Political Rights - Everyone shall have the right to freedom of thought, conscience and religion - and the 1981 United Nations Declaration on the Elimination of All Forms of Intolerance and Discrimination Based on Religion or Belief.
+The Tandem Project is a non-governmental organization (NGO) founded in 1986 to build understanding, tolerance and respect for diversity, and to prevent discrimination in matters relating to freedom of religion or belief.
+The Tandem Project, a non-profit NGO, has sponsored multiple conferences, curricula, reference materials and programs on Article 18 of the International Covenant on Civil and Political Rights - Everyone shall have the right to freedom of thought, conscience and religion - and 1981 United Nations Declaration on the Elimination of All Forms of Intolerance and Discrimination Based on Religion or Belief.